 636. Nutrition for Health and Physical Performance.
 Credit 3 hours.
 Prerequisite: Basic nutrition or permission of the Department Head.
 Principles of nutrient metabolism and their role and function in the maintenance of health and prevention of disease.
 Development of nutritional plans for specific conditioning, including dietary concerns for those in physical performance programs.
 Credit may not be received for both Health Studies 636 and Kinesiology 636.
+(As Needed)

 637. Epidemiology.
 Credit 3 hours.
 Prerequisite: HS/KIN 601 or permission of Department Head.
 Covers the principles and methods of epidemiology.
 Includes research designs and methods used to study and describe disease occurrence.
 Develops skills in obtaining, evaluating and interpreting research findings and other population data sources.
+(As Needed)

 638. Program Planning and Evaluation.
 Credit 3 hours.
 Analysis of planning models and diagnostic techniques used to design programs in a variety of settings.
 Emphasis on systematic analysis of needs, establishment of objectives and development of evaluation strategies.
+(As Needed)

 646. Grant Proposal Writing.
 Credit 3 hours.
 Focuses on the necessary competencies and skills of writing and submitting proposals and evaluating and administering grants for health education, allied health, kinesiology and related fields including schools, communities and work sites.
+(As Needed)

 710. Internship in Health Promotion.
 Credit 3-6 hours.
 Prerequisite: Permission of the Department Head.
 A field work experience that provides an opportunity for students to perform all the health promotion activities that a regularly-employed staff member would be expected to perform.
 The purpose is to prepare professionals with practical skills for promoting health-enhancing strategies in others.
+A Laboratory fee is required for this course.
+(Fall, Spring)

 770. Thesis.
 Credit 1-6 hours each semester, with 6 hours needed for graduation.
 The student must enroll in the thesis course each semester the thesis is in progress.
 The thesis is graded Pass-Fail.
 Prerequisites: HS 601 and 606 or 607.
+(Fall, Spring)